Does your success scare guys away?

 But, that doesn’t mean you should give him your verbal resume on a first date.
 Sure, tell him what you do, but I don’t recommend leading with talking all about your VP status, high-powered friends or business success at the outset of dating.
 You’d be surprised just how many women do—even in their online profiles.

 Here’s why: Dates are not business interviews.
 The best relationships have an exquisite male-female chemistry and dance that is entrancing for both of you.
 It’s this polarity that builds attraction for you and him, especially during the early stages of getting to know one another.
 Dating is a time to let go of what’s happening at the office and embody your feminine, receptive energy.
 Sit back and let him impress you.
 Be your light, warm radiant self.

 After date six or so, you can begin to share some of your successes as well as some of your challenges in your career.
 You will learn a lot by how the guy reacts at that point!
 Is he intimidated?
 Does he pull back?
 Is he appreciative and impressed?
 Does he share some of his successes?
 Can he make a true team partner or life mate or not?
 Pay close attention.
 Often the truth is in your gut reaction!

 After they had been dating for a few months Rea felt she could tell Jared about her work and a problem she was having with one of her wealthy clients.
 It was a good time to talk about this, as Jared was at a point where he knew he was definitely into Rea!
-Jared proved to be a winner, as he listened, validated her and made some solid suggestions for how to handle the situation.
+Jared proved to be a winner.
+He listened, validated her and made some solid suggestions for how she could handle the situation.
 He was not intimidated and stayed in the running to be the One for Rea.

-When the right guy comes around for you (and he will!) let things unfold slowly in the beginning.
+Believe me, the right guy will come around for you.
+So in the beginning you should let things unfold slowly.
 When the relationship deepens, you will know you can be your real self more and more—including sharing your success!
-The right guy will not be scared away!
+The right guy won’t be afraid!